britown88/britown88.github.io/_posts/2017-1-24-super-ega-pt-1.md

 [^1]: Companies began to settle on the term Microcomputer to distinguish the new machines from the popular "Home Computers" of Atari and Commodore from the 70's, which had a recognition of being budget and not very powerful.
 This became even more important after the North American home computer video games crash of 1983.

+[^2]: All 16 kilobytes of video memory are in one contiguous block of memory.
+This block is arranged by 2 bits per pixel, 320 pixels per scan-line (320 x 2 / 8 = 80 byte scan-lines) and 200 scan-lines in the buffer.
+The scan-lines are also interleaved; the first 100 lines are the even numbered lines and the second 100 are odd.